7.1 Consultation Purpose and Exam Context

 Test Your Knowledge

-In an exam scenario, which consultation outcome best fits an unexplained lesion that has recently changed?
+In an exam scenario, which consultation outcome best fits an unexplained lesion that has recently changed shape and color?

 A